Skip to content

 • Discovery and disclosure where documents are uploaded by the client via a portal and have to be filed correctly against the matter

 The integration: orchestration outside Leap, with the final filing done via the API.
-This is usually a custom build because the orchestration logic is firm-specific (which evidence requirements apply to which matter types).
+Usually a custom build, because the orchestration logic is firm-specific (which evidence requirements apply to which matter types).

 When custom integration isn’t the answer